This post contains affiliate links. Read the full disclosure here.

 Chocolate Chips: You can use any kind of chocolate chips here.
 I personally love semisweet with these cookies, but you can also use a chopped up chocolate bar or white chocolate chips.

-Storage and Freezing: Store the matcha cookies in an airtight container or ziploc bag at room temperature for up to 5 days.
+Storage and Freezing: Store the cookies in an airtight container or ziploc bag at room temperature for up to 5 days.

 The baked cookies can be frozen in a freezer bag for up to 2 months.
 Thaw at room temperature when you’re ready to eat them.